ndh8205/CMG_IP/README.md

 |$I_b$|Moment of inertia of the robot body|$I = \frac{(m(r_b)^2)}{2}$|
 |$C_{\alpha}$|viscosity coefficient of the wheel|0.00055|

 Using the same method we use to analyze the Inverted pendulum on a cart, we can derive the equation of a Two wheel robot.
-The equation of motion that defines the dynamics of the "Two wheel robot" can be defined as follows($f_{\text{ext}}$ = external force):
+The equation of motion that defines the dynamics of the 'Two wheel robot' can be defined as follows($f_{\text{ext}}$ = external force):

 - $I \ddot{\theta} = l_b m_b \ddot{x}_w \cos \theta + l_b m_b g \sin \theta - l\ _b^2m_b \cdot \ddot{\theta}$